ZYChimne/How-I-Prepare-IELTS/IELTS Speaking.md

 * annoying
 ### Collecting
 #### Advantages
-* The design of the terms are exquiste and detailed.
+* The design of the terms are exquisite and detailed.
 * It gives me a sense of satisfaction.
 * Some of the collection is valuable in the future and I can earn a huge profit.
 * It is my hobby and creates happy memory for me.